javierhonduco/dat-turing-machine/README.md

 ###Notes:
 * This is not a _real_ Turing machine, the tape head should stay fixed, while the tape moves...
 * It does not check the correctness of any input at all.
+* BUG.
+The head stops one step before it should.

 ###Why?:
 It's cool ;D BTW, this grammar doesn't do anything particulary interesting.
 It's supposed to change all 0s to 1s and vice-versa, and place the reading head in the first element, so where it started.